Jeanne C. Mowe Distinguished Service Award

 George W. Hyatt Award

-The George W. Hyatt Memorial Award is given annually to an outstanding individual scientist who has demonstrated superior research, teaching, and service abilities in the field(s) of tissue banking, tissue transplantation, or transplantation medicine.
-The recipient need not be a member of AATB.
-The first George W. Hyatt Memorial Award was awarded to Harold T. Meryman, M.D in 1995.
+The George W. Hyatt Memorial Award is presented to an exceptional individual scientist who has shown exceptional abilities in research, teaching, and service in the fields of tissue banking, tissue transplantation, or transplantation medicine.
+The recipient of the award is not required to be a member of AATB.
+In 1995, Harold T. Meryman, MD was the first recipient of the George W. Hyatt Memorial Award.

 About George W. Hyatt

-Dr. George W. Hyatt, a Navy surgeon, came up with the idea for the Navy Tissue Bank.
-Due to his creation of the Navy Tissue Bank, he is considered to be the "Father of American Tissue Banking."
-During his time at the Navy Tissue Bank, he oversaw experiments on freeze-drying tissues and preservation techniques.
-He also became a consultant for tissue preservation programs abroad.
-After leaving the Navy Tissue Bank following his 17 years of service in the Navy, he became a professor of orthopedic surgery at Georgetown University.
-Dr. Hyatt passed away in 1993 at the age of 63.
-The George W. Hyatt Memorial Award was established in his remembrance.
+Dr. George W. Hyatt, a Navy surgeon, is credited with conceiving the idea for the Navy Tissue Bank, which earned him the title "Father of American Tissue Banking."
+During his tenure at the Navy Tissue Bank, Dr. Hyatt supervised experiments on preservation techniques and freeze-drying tissues.
+He also provided his expertise as a consultant for tissue preservation programs overseas.
+After serving 17 years in the Navy, Dr. Hyatt left the Navy Tissue Bank and became a professor of orthopedic surgery at Georgetown University.
+Sadly, Dr. Hyatt passed away in 1993 at the age of 63.
+To honor his legacy, the George W. Hyatt Memorial Award was established.

 Past George W. Hyatt Award Winners